0x00002a/DeadlyAccel/README.md

 - Changes how you fight and build ships (no more 180 hairpins at 100m/s)
 - Fighter cockpit is now actually useful (it has a _much_ heigher cushion effect allowing you to survive longer at high g)

+### Multiplayer

+This mod is **untested** in multiplayer.
+I intend to test it in future and it has a first-try implementation for networking in it but expect it to unexpectedly crash and burn if you try it outside singleplayer.

 ### Planned features

 This is a whishlist of what I _might_ do with this mod, no promises: